Peripartum Pelvic Floor Physical and Occupational Therapy in San Francisco, CA

 How We Can Help You

-Prenatal and postnatal pelvic floor physical therapy begin with an evaluation with your physical therapist.
-During the evaluation, your physical therapist reviews your history, current symptoms, and functional challenges, and discusses your birth plan if you are prepartum and if postpartum, how your delivery went.
+Prenatal and postnatal pelvic floor physical and occupational therapy begin with an evaluation with your physical and occupational therapists.
+During the evaluation, your physical and occupational therapists reviews your history, current symptoms, and functional challenges, and discusses your birth plan if you are prepartum and if postpartum, how your delivery went.
 Importantly, we understand the challenges of pregnancy and the postpartum period.
-During the physical examination, the physical therapist examines muscles, tissues, joints, nerves, and movement patterns.
-Once your physical therapist completes the examination they review your findings with you.
-The physical therapist creates an assessment and short and long-term goals for your treatment plan.
-Typically, the frequency of physical therapy treatment is one time per week but this can vary greatly depending on the physical findings.
-You are given a home exercise program to complement your in-person sessions, and your physical therapist will help to coordinate your recovery with your Obstetrician and the other members of your treatment team.
+During the physical examination, the physical and occupational therapists examines muscles, tissues, joints, nerves, and movement patterns.
+Once your physical and occupational therapists completes the examination they review your findings with you.
+The physical and occupational therapists creates an assessment and short and long-term goals for your treatment plan.
+Typically, the frequency of physical and occupational therapy treatment is one time per week but this can vary greatly depending on the physical findings.
+You are given a home exercise program to complement your in-person sessions, and your physical and occupational therapists will help to coordinate your recovery with your Obstetrician and the other members of your treatment team.
 We are here to help you recover and live your best life!

 Follow Us on TikTok!